DreamOfTheRedChamber/system-design-interviews/linkedin/behaviorQuestions.md

 * I am interested in large-scale distributed systems and data processing.
 LinkedIn has a global infrastructure, large amounts of data and the 10-year vision of building a global economic graph.
 Some of the most famous open-source technologies such as Kafka, Samza, Rest.li and Voldemort were born in LinkedIn.
 The same goes with many famous startups such as Confluent.
 I think I could contribute and learn a lot here.

 # Why LinkedIn is interesting
-* Challenges such in "Why are you looking section"
+* Challenges such in "Why are you looking section".
+In 2010 ~ 2015, LinkedIn faced a lot of scalability related issues and not a lot of new features come out.
-* In the most recent one year, LinkedIn has built a number of interesting features.
+* But in the most recent one year, LinkedIn has built a number of interesting features.
 There are three features I am especially interested in.
 Do you want to hear more details.

 ## LinkedIn learning
 ### What has been done